Not slowing down

 Working hard to create new jobs for Kentucky

-Even in this unprecedented year, our co-op team has never stopped efforts to attract new jobs and investments that improve the quality of life in 87 counties served by the 16 owner-members.
-Sixteen projects totaling more than $405 million in investment and over 1,000 jobs were announced in areas served by the owner-members during the first eight months of the year.
+Even in a worldwide pandemic, our co-op team has never stopped efforts to attract new jobs and investments that improve the quality of life in 87 counties served by the 16 owner-members.

 - Diageo’s new distillery in Lebanon.
-The company recently announced the facility will be carbon neutral and supplied with 100 percent renewable energy by Inter-County Energy.
+The facility will be carbon neutral and supplied with 100 percent renewable energy by Inter-County Energy.

 Kentucky’s Touchstone Energy Cooperatives work closely with the state Cabinet for Economic Development and local economic developers, and we use high-tech tools to attract the attention of site selectors around the world who search for industrial sites.
 These tools have kept co-op service areas under consideration for business projects even when travel is not allowed.